 For example, a picture window, crank-out, casement or glass door is counted as one window.
 Side-by-sides and double-hung windows are counted as two (one pane on top and bottom/one pane on left and right).
 Double-hung combinations (storm windows) are classified separate, and are priced at $25 per set for complete dissambly, cleaning, and reassembly.

 Still unsure?
-Send us a picture and we'll be more than happy to clarify and give you a custom quote over the phone.
+Send us a picture and we'll be more than happy to clarify and give you a custom quote over the phone or in person.

 The size of the home largely determines the length of the job, but here is a genral guidline.
 Window cleaning at an average sized home takes our residential crews between 1 to 2 hours.
 Gutter cleaning usually takes about an hour.
 Roof cleaning and pressure washing take between one to three hours depending on the scope of the job.